 “Because we knew he had more SVT after the ablation, Dr. Alsoufi and I spent a lot of time reviewing his anatomy and our findings, and planned out how a surgeon could address the remaining rhythm issues at the time of surgery,” Dr. Johnsrude said.

 Norton Children’s Heart Institute

 Adults like Luke living with ACHD make up a rapidly growing population due to successes in congenital heart disease treatment in childhood.
 Many of these adults will need complex valvular repairs or replacements at some point in their lifetimes.
 Due to the complexity of these surgeries, receiving care from a specialized team that is trained to treat congenital heart conditions in children and adults makes the difference in outcomes for these patients.
 Several studies have shown that the risks of ACHD surgery are up to three times lower for patients who have their surgery performed by a specialized team at a children’s hospital.
-No other congenital heart surgery program in Kentucky, Ohio or Southern Indiana is ranked higher by the Society of Thoracic Surgeons Star ranking system than the Norton Children’s Pediatric Cardiothoracic Surgery Program.
+No other congenital heart surgery program in Kentucky, Ohio or Southern Indiana is rated higher by the Society of Thoracic Surgeons Star rating system than the Norton Children’s Pediatric Cardiothoracic Surgery Program.

 Norton Children’s Hospital provides comprehensive care to all children and adults with congenital heart disease.